christianhujer/christianhujer.github.io/_posts/2015-07-08-Why-2020-might-be-a-most-disruptive-year.md

 If you can get an Uber Tesla via the Uber App anywhere anytime, why would you still need to own a car?
 Already as of today, in a lot of urban regions, progress is measured by how many people no longer have a car.
 Car sharing has become popular.
-The primary reason for car sharing is being able to use the benefits of individual transport without the hassle of owning a car yourself (cost, taxes, maintenance)
+The primary reason for car sharing is being able to use the benefits of individual transport without the hassle of owning a car yourself (cost, taxes, maintenance).

+Ah yes, people will get unemployed - taxi drivers, car manufacturers, car sharers, garages.
+But for the sake of our planet, this is exactly what we need.

 # What else happens when Tesla takes over?